This page presents frequently asked questions about the Building America program, with answers by program managers.

 What are the current research projects for this year?

 Technology areas include but are not limited to: thermal enclosure, low-load HVAC, efficient water heating, automated home energy management, analysis, and program support.
-View the research project matrix for 2014, by team, technology, or building type.
+More information is available on the teams' project pages.

 The Building America program is dedicated to large-scale research and demonstration efforts and as such, is not a technical assistance program.
 However, you can find real-life examples of research in the field by searching the Building America Solution Center or the Building America Publications Library, and by reading case studies of new and existing homes by climate zone.